rubin-dp0/dp1-sci-prep-seminars/galaxies/README.md

 * Query the butler for `deepCoadd` images.
 * Query the TAP services for `objectTable` catalog data.
-* Understand flux measurements relevant to galaxies science.
+* Understand flux and shape measurements relevant to galaxies science.

 ### Portal tutorial